XTxiatong/XTxiatong.github.io/_pages/about.md

 • **May 2022**: I presented my work at [Oxbridge Women in CS conference](https://womencs.com) and I was awarded a *Best Postgraduate Poster Prize* [Poster](http://XTxiatong.github.io/files/conceptualizingcobalt_36x48.pdf).
 • **April 2022**: Our COVID-19 Sounds team was awarded a “Better Future Award” in [Hall of Fame Awards 2021](https://www.cst.cam.ac.uk/news/presenting-hall-fame-awards)! \
 • **Jan.
 2022**: Our paper *Sounds of COVID-19: exploring realistic performance of audio-based digital testing* was accepted by **npj Digital Medicine!** (IF2021=15.357). \
 • **Oct.
-2021**: A paper with a large-scale dataset and competitive benchmarks published in NeurIPS 2021 Datasets and Benchmark Track [paper](https://openreview.net/forum?id=9KArJb4r5ZQ). \
+2021**: A paper with a large-scale dataset and competitive benchmarks published in NeurIPS 2021 Datasets and Benchmark Track [paper](https://openreview.net/forum?id=9KArJb4r5ZQ).
-• **Sep.
-2021**: I have passed my first-year viva and became a PhD candidate at the University of Cambridge!
-See my [report](http://XTxiatong.github.io/files/FirstYearReport.pdf). \

 Awards
 ======
 •	2023, Chinese Government Award for Outstanding Self-financed Students Abroad, UK \